ashbeats/laravel-chunk-upload/readme.md

 # Why this Fork?

 The "master" branch saves chunks in sequence, where the order the chunks arrive matter.
-This is not good for my needs.
-I need to allow multiple parallel uploads. chunks will arrive out of sequence.
+But for my use-case, I needed to allow multiple parallel uploads.
+This meant that chunks will arrive out of sequence.
 1,4,2,5,etc.

 ## These are the changes that need to be applied.

 #### Primary (done)
 * [x] Save each part with it's part number and only merge on completion.
 * [x] Use direct streams instead of fopen/fread loops.

-#### Secondary
-* [ ] Send MD5_file of each chunk from client side.
-   * [ ] Verify MD5 / per chunk.
-Send a retry-command if the chunk fails MD5 tests.
-   * [ ] Client lib needs to handle this msg and handle accordingly.
+* [x] Clean up chunks after merging.

 **Install via composer**